If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 Battery Life

-If on the other hand, you will only be using it intermittently or for short periods, then the battery life will fall down the pecking order (somewhat – we’d always advise having a little extra juice in case you get lost and/or are out for longer than expected).
+If on the other hand, you’ll only use your device intermittently or for short periods, then the battery life will fall down the pecking order (somewhat – we’d always advise having a little extra juice in case you get lost and/or are out for longer than expected).

 The top performer in this metric is the inReach Explorer Mini, which can last for up to 24 days in power-save GPS mode.